physicsLoveJava/dir-tree/README.md

 # dir-tree

-**dir-tree** is a simple directory tree scanner for node, which supports directory level scanner, filters, display tree structure and so on.
+**dir-tree** is a simple directory tree scanner for node, which supports directory level update, filters, display tree structure and so on.

 # Install